-The system of governance is structured in accordance with the Danish ATP Act and the Danish Financial Supervisory Authority's Executive Order on Management and Control of ATP as well as the Executive Order on Remuneration Policy and Remuneration Disclosure Requirements for ATP etc. Furthermore, ATP complies with the recommendations from the Committee on Corporate Governance with the relevant adjustments for ATP's special circumstances.
+The system of governance is structured in accordance with the Danish ATP Act and the Danish Financial Supervisory Authority's Executive Order on Management and Control of ATP as well as the Executive Order on Remuneration Policy and Remuneration Disclosure Requirements for ATP and the Executive Order on outsourcing for group 2 insurance companies, ATP and "Lønmodtagernes Dyrtidsfond".
+Furthermore, ATP complies with the recommendations from the Committee on Corporate Governance with the relevant adjustments for ATP's special circumstances.